-Quizzes and Final Exam
+Midterms and Final Exam

-The quizzes and the final exam will consist of multiple choice and short answer questions.
-These will draw on both lectures and the readings and, for superior performance, you must have a clear understanding of both these sources of course content.
-The final exam will be longer than the quizzes and will be cumulative.
-The quizzes will be online Canvas quizzes.
-The final exam format will be determined by the University at a later date.
+The exams will consist of multiple choice, fill in the blank, and short answer questions and will draw on both lectures and the readings.
+For superior performance, you must have a clear understanding of both these sources of course content.
+You will be challenged to push beyond memorization of facts and to integrate and apply course material.
+Research shows greater long-term retention with multiple testing- not just studying-opportunities (Roediger & Karpicke, 2006).
+The final exam will be longer than the midterm exams and will be cumulative.